 If drug users only knew what cocaine does to the body, they would almost surely quit using the drug immediately.
 In a perfect world, that would be the end of cocaine addiction.
-However, the real world works much differently, and as some famous celebrities have said, cocaine is a powerful drug.
+However, the real world works much differently, and as some famous celebrities have said, it is a powerful drug.

 Recent statistics show that about 36 million individuals have tried cocaine at least once.
 Statistics also show that a shockingly large number of teens have tried the drug.

 A large percentage of individuals who’ve tried cocaine have also tried crack, which is the much more addictive version of the drug.
 In the United States, most drug-related ER visits involve the use of cocaine.

 It should be obvious that cocaine is a very addictive drug.
 Made from leaves of the coca plant, cocaine is classified as a very strong stimulant.
 It’s not nearly as powerful as methamphetamine, especially in terms of how much dopamine it causes the brain to release, but it’s significantly more powerful than standard amphetamines, such as Adderall.